fourteatoo/clj-blink/README.md

 source code.

-## Reference
+## Documentation

-An API documentation can be generated with
+An API reference documentation can be generated with

 ```shell
 $ lein codox
 ```

-the you can read it with your favorite browser
+then you can read it with your favorite browser

 ```shell
 $ firefox target/doc/index.html